The Art of Creating a Perfect PR Pitch

 Be Clear and Concise

 Journalists do not have time to read a five paragraph email.
 We recently discussed how crafting a compelling narrative to distinguish your brand from competitors in the industry can help build a strong brand image - the same applies to writing a media pitch.
-We narrow down the content to ensure it conveys the key messaging and how this is relevant to the recipient, their publication and its audience, but in a succinct manner.
+We narrow down the content to ensure it conveys the key messaging and how this is relevant to the recipient, their publication and its target audience, but in a succinct manner.

-Even after years in the industry, we revert to the basics and aim to cover the who, what, where, why, and when within each pitch.
+Even after years in the industry, we revert to the basics and aim to cover the who, what, where, why, and when within each PR pitch.
 Is it a news story pitch, the offer of a product to loan, an exclusive building or house story, an invitation to a preview event, or an opportunity to interview a brand spokesperson?

-Bullet points and a snappy subject line are a journalist’s best friends.
+Bullet points and a snappy and compelling subject line are a journalist’s best friends.
 They allow them to skim emails looking for crucial information.
 Someone interested will always ask if they want to learn more.

 Personalisation